mgr32/PsISEProjectExplorer/README.md

 * Locate current file in the tree view (ALT+SHIFT+L).
 * Automatic reindex on file system change.

+Requires Powershell 3.0 or above.

 ##### Screenshots
 ![Image](./PsISEExplorer_screen.png?raw=true)

 ##### Installation

+* Automatic - run Install_to_UserModules.bat
+* Manual:
-* Run Install_to_UserModules.bat or copy PSISEProjectExplorer folder manually to $env:USERPROFILE\Documents\WindowsPowerShell\Modules.
+ * Copy PSISEProjectExplorer to $env:USERPROFILE\Documents\WindowsPowerShell\Modules.
  * Launch PowerShell ISE.
  * Run 'Import-Module PsISEProjectExplorer'.
-* If you want it to be loaded automatically, add the line above to your ISE profile (see $profile).
+ * If you want it to be loaded automatically when ISE starts, add the line above to your ISE profile (see $profile).

 ##### Usage

-When you open a Powershell file in ISE, Project Explorer will automatically set its project root directory to the first parent directory of the opened file where a .psm1 file resides.
-If there's no .psm1 file in any parent directory, it will take the last parent containing .ps1 files.
+When you open a Powershell file in ISE, Project Explorer will automatically set its project root directory to the last parent directory of the opened file where any .ps*1 file resides.

 You can also select the root directory manually (by clicking 'Change' button) and ensure it doesn't update automatically (by selecting 'Freeze root dir' checkbox).